AMD-OSX/AMD_Vanilla/README.md

 ## Catalina
 sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolumeName
 ```
 - Install OpenCore on your USB drive.
-(Precompiled OpenCore 0.5.2 - https://files.amd-osx.com/OpenCore-0.5.2-RELEASE.zip)
+(For OpenCore releases see: https://github.com/acidanthera/OpenCorePkg/releases)
-- Read the OpenCore Documentaion for `config.plist` setup.
+- Read the [OpenCore Documentaion](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for `config.plist` setup.
 A default config will not be provided.
 - Merge the patches provided, according to your CPU family (i.e `15h_16h` or `17h`) into your OpenCore `config.plist` and edit it as per your needs.

 ### Special Notes